 About Ashley Mannell, RD, NP, IFMCPNurse Practitioner, Practice Owner

-As one of the only psychiatric nurse practitioners and clinical nutritionists in Virginia certified in Functional Medicine through the Institute of Functional Medicine- I am uniquely qualified to provide a highly integrative treatment approach for people looking to achieve better mental health without relying solely on medications.
+As the only dual-credentialed psychiatric nurse practitioner and registered dietitian in Virginia, who is also a certified practitioner of Functional Medicine (through the Institute of Functional Medicine), I am uniquely qualified to provide a highly integrative and nutrition-centered treatment approach for people looking to achieve better mental health without relying solely on medications.
 I strongly believe that good physical, emotional, and mental health all start with a healthy gut and that reducing inflammation in the body is key to improving physical and mental wellness.

 My goal with every patient I work with is not just to treat their symptoms, but to work together with them to identify the underlying causes of the symptoms (which can vary from poor gut health, a taxed adrenal system, poor liver detoxification processes, low-level systemic inflammation, a history of trauma, etc).
 Treating only the symptoms of depression or other mood disorders is not a long-term solution and should no longer be the standard of care.
 A functional medicine approach to mental health and psychiatry is proactive, dynamic, collaborative, and integrative.